 There are three things I love the most about modular.
 I love the fact that everything is always running, always there.
 You connect an oscillator to the output and it’s there, the sounds are there.

 I also enjoy having everything right there for me, under my hands, sort of conducting an orchestra, bringing voices in and out.

-The last thing I love about VCV Rack is the community built around it.
+The last thing I love about modular and VCV Rack is the community built around it.
 So many people share their music, their sounds, their ideas.
 Everyone is working together towards a single goal.
 Having fun.